AtesComp/Vinetto/ReadMe.md

       -h, --help  show this help message and exit --version   show program's version number and exit -o DIR      write thumbnails to DIR
-      -H          write html report to DIR, requires -o -U          use utf8 encodings
+      -H          write html report to DIR (requires option -o) -U          use utf8 encodings
       -q          quiet output
-      -s          create symlink of the image realname to the numbered name in DIR/.thumbs, requires -o
+      -s          create symlink from the the image realname to the numbered name in DIR/.thumbs (requires option -o)

-    Vinetto 0.8.0
+                  NOTE: A Catalog containing the realname must exist for this option to produce results

-    Based on the original Vinetto by Michel Roukine.
+    --- Vinetto 0.8.0 ---
-    Updated by Keven L. Ates
+    Based on the original Vinetto by Michel Roukine Updated by Keven L. Ates
-    Vinetto is open source software.
+    Vinetto is open source software
       See: https://github.com/AtesComp/Vinetto
 ```